-Acceptance of and support for the LGBTQ (lesbian, gay, bisexual, transgender, and questioning) community is improving.
-However, LGBTQ youth are still at higher risk for anxiety, depression, and suicide than their non-LGBTQ peers.
+Acceptance of and support for the LGBTQIA+ (lesbian, gay, bisexual, transgender, and questioning) community is improving.
+However, LGBTQIA+ youth are still at higher risk for anxiety, depression, and suicide than their non-LGBTQIA+ peers.

-According to the National Alliance on Mental Illness (NAMI), LGBTQ teens are six times more likely than the general population to experience symptoms of depression.
-Compared to straight people, they are four times more likely to attempt suicide, have suicidal thoughts, or engage in self-harm.
+According to the National Alliance on Mental Illness (NAMI), LGBTQIA+ teens are 6 times more likely than the general population to experience symptoms of depression.
+Compared to straight people, they are 4 times more likely to attempt suicide, have suicidal thoughts, or engage in self-harm.

-The LGBTQ mental health disparity can be explained by anti-LGBTQ prejudices and stigmas that can lead to social or familial rejection, harassment, bullying, and even violence.
+The LGBTQIA+ mental health disparity can be explained by anti-LGBTQIA+ prejudices and stigmas that can lead to social or familial rejection, harassment, bullying, and even violence.
 These experiences, in turn, can result in poor mental health.

-Here’s what you should know about LGBTQ youth mental health.
+Here’s what you should know about LGBTQIA+ youth mental health.